pgmpy/pgmpy/docs/started/contributing.rst

 - Anything in the `dev` branch should be deployable (no failing tests).
 - Never use `git add .`: it can add unwanted files;
 - Avoid using `git commit -a` unless you know what you're doing;
-- Check every change with `git diff` before adding then to the index (stage area) and with `git diff --cached` before commiting;
+- Check every change with `git diff` before adding then to the index (stage area) and with `git diff --cached` before committing;
 - If you have push access to the main repository, please do not commit directly to `dev`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so that your code can be reviewed.